Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

 This is especially useful as the steering can easily be moved during the alignment process.

-5. Fit The Sniper Alignment Kit Onto The Spindles Of The Kart.
+5. Fit The Sniper Alignment Kit Onto The Spindles Of The Kart

 Make sure you place both in the same place on both spindles, otherwise the alignment could differ between the two wheels.